estebansolo/python30/docs/16_recursion.md

 # Day 16 - Recursion

-Recursive functions are created when a function calls itself, this process will repeat indefinitely if we don't stop it in some condition, and only when it concludes, it will return a value to the place where it started its process.
+Recursive functions are created when a function calls itself, this process will repeat indefinitely if we don't stop it at some point, and only when it concludes, it will return a value to the place where it started the process.

-We can turn any loop into a recursion.
+**We can turn any loop into a recursion.**

 ```python
 total = 0